Automated External Defibrillator (AED)

 AED Policy Committee

-The AED Policy Committee shall consist of the AED program coordinator, director of Occupational Medicine, and representatives from the Office of Risk Management, Public Safety, Purchasing and one AED owner.
+The AED Policy Committee shall consist of the AED program coordinator, director of Occupational Medicine, and representatives from Athletics, Office of Risk Management, Public Safety, Procurement Services, Residence, and at least one additional AED owner.
 The AED program coordinator will serve as chair of the committee and determine frequency of meetings.
 The Committee is responsible for:

 - Monitoring the implementation of this policy.